OData/WebApi/_posts/2018-10-15-12-2-Use-SkipToken-for-Server-Side-Paging.md

 ### Background
 Loading large data can be slow.
 Services often rely on pagination to load the data incrementally to improve the response times and the user experience.
 Paging can be server-driven or client-driven:
 #### Client-driven paging
 In client-driven paging, the client decides how many records it wants to load and asks the server that many records.
-That is achieved by using $skip and $top tokens in conjunction.
+That is achieved by using $skip and $top query options in conjunction.
 For instance, if a client needs to request 10 records from 71-80, it can send a similar request as below:

 `GET ~/Products/$skip=70&$top=10`
 #### Server-driven paging
 In server-driven paging, the client asks for a collection of entities and the server sends back partial results as well as a nextlink to use to retrieve more results.
-The nextlink is an opaque link which may use $skiptoken to identify the last loaded record.
+The nextlink is an opaque link which may use $skiptoken to store state about the request, such as the last read entity.
 ### Problem
 Currently, WebAPI uses $skip for server-driven paging which is a slight deviation from the OData standard and can be problematic when the data source can get updated concurrently.
 For instance, a deletion of a record may cause the last record to be sent down to the client twice.
 ### Proposed Solution